Melissamij/nomade-dreamer-blog/_drafts/4-days-in-sumba.md

 **Airlines That Operate Flights:**

 * Several airlines operate flights between Bali and Sumba, including Garuda Indonesia, Wings Air, and Nam Air.
 These airlines offer daily flights, but schedules and availability may vary, so it's advisable to check with the respective airlines for the most up-to-date information.
+* Use Skyscanner to check the best prices.

 **Flight Duration:**